-- (1) Election of the three nominees for director named in the attached Proxy Statement; - (2) Advisory vote to approve named executive officer compensation; - (3) Ratification of the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2013; and - (4) Any other matters that may properly come before the meeting.
+- (1) Election of the three nominees for director named in the attached Proxy Statement; - (2) Advisory vote to approve the compensation of our named executive officers as described herein; - (3) Ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2014; and - (4) Any other matters that may properly come before the meeting.

-All shareholders of record at the close of business on April 10, 2013 are entitled to vote at the meeting or any postponement or adjournment of the meeting.
+All shareholders of record at the close of business on April 9, 2014 are entitled to vote at the meeting or any postponement or adjournment of the meeting.
 A list of the shareholders is available at the Company's offices in Dallas, Texas.